-In 1997, they read a news article on The Hobie Mirage Pedal Kayaks, and opened The first Hobie Kayak Dealership in the Virgin Islands.
-Over the years: they founded The St. Croix Kayak Club; The Caribbean Indigenous Arts and Crafts Museum; commissioned The Cra Cra, a Kalinago dug out canoe; opened AYAY ART; built and founded Cane Bay Campground; became advocates for Salt River Bay National Park by removing abandoned vehicles and trash, and erecting signs; taught Pre-Columbian history and art to local schoolchildren; found the fabled Maroon Cave; and held pottery seminars in the Taino tradition.
+In fact, they contributed a lot to St. Croix over the years.
+They founded The St. Croix Kayak Club, The Caribbean Indigenous Arts and Crafts Museum, and the fabled Maroon Cave.
+They also commissioned The Cra Cra, a Kalinago dug-out canoe, opened AYAY ART, built and founded Cane Bay Campground, and became advocates for Salt River Bay National Park by removing abandoned vehicles and trash and erecting signs.
+They even taught pre-Columbian history and art to local schoolchildren and held pottery seminars in the Taino tradition.